box/box-python-sdk-gen/docs/shield_information_barrier_segments.md

 - shield_information_barrier `ShieldInformationBarrierBase`
   -
 - name `str`
-  - Name of the shield information barrier segment
+  - Name of the shield information barrier segment.
 - description `Optional[str]`
-  - Description of the shield information barrier segment
+  - Description of the shield information barrier segment.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.